FuelLabs/fuels-rs/docs/src/testing/scripts.md

 # Running scripts

 `run_compiled_script` is a helper function for testing simple Sway scripts and reducing boilerplate code related to setting up contracts and deployment.
 As arguments, it takes:
-- the path to the generated binary file (`.bin`)
+- The path to the generated binary file (`.bin`);
-- the transactions parameters as an Option
+- The transactions parameters as an Option;
-- the provider as an Option
+- The provider as an Option;
-- the script data as an Option
+- The script data as an Option.

 ````rust,ignore
 {{#include ../../../packages/fuels-test-helpers/src/script.rs:run_compiled_script}}